WeiChenNZ/HumanoidRobot/README.md

 It's base on algorithms of "Locomotion Analysis and Control of a Miniature Bipedal Robot".

-It's implemented in C++, which is more efficent, so it will fit embedded systems better.
+It's implemented on C++, which is more efficent, so it will fit the embedded systems better.

-This project will be implemented step by step, now I have finished SharedMemory, Simulation, Kinematics.
+This project will be implemented step by step, now I have finished SharedMemory, Simulation, Kinematics, RobotModel and Dynamics.

-RobotModel(partially completed), Dynamics, MPC, WBC and StateEstimation will be done in the next couple of weeks or months.
+MPC, WBC and StateEstimation will be done in the next couple of weeks or months.